TheFallenUSER/Edge-PDF-Standalone-Reader/README.md

 If you happen to open files with filenames containing non-ASCII characters, the application won't open them (see [this issue](https://github.com/benquick123/Edge-PDF-Standalone-Reader/issues/1#issue-1501492665)).
 Current workaround is to enable UTF-8 in Region settings like described in the first part of [this answer](https://stackoverflow.com/a/57134096/8094700).

 Apparently, the compiled `.exe` gets flagged by some antivirus software, which is why there is an option to reproduce the executable file yourself.

+^ The latest update should help with some detections.
+The files are now extracted to %temp%.

 ## Contribute